Mark-Strain/photo-management/README.md

 - Tag photos with custom tags (e.g., who is in the photo)
 - Search for photos by tags

+## Disclaimer

+This application was built using AI assistance.
+While the code has been reviewed and tested, please be aware that AI-generated code may contain errors or require further refinement.

 ## Setup

 1. Install dependencies: